jeremytammik/tbc/a/1921_vasa_roadmap.md

 ### Roadmaps and Vasa

-Lots of exciting announcements to expect at AU next week, and some of them in these days leqaading up to it:
+Numerous exciting announcements leading up to AU this week:

 - [Revit roadmap update and AMA at AU](#2)
 - [Structural news at AU](#3)